What is an Extreme Long Shot (Extreme Wide Shot) in Film? Definition & Examples

 62 978 768 576

 In this example from The Shining (1989), Stanley Kubrick uses an extreme wide shot to establish the remote location of the Overlook Hotel as it closes down for the winter.
 Already, you can sense the feeling of isolation.
-Warner Bros.
+Image Credit: Warner Bros.

-This visual device is often used in films with existential or survival themes, such as Lawrence of Arabia, where the vastness of the desert makes the character seem small and vulnerable.
+ELS are often used in films with existential or survival themes, such as Lawrence of Arabia, where the vastness of the desert makes the character seem small and vulnerable.

 lawrence of arabia extreme long shot 3 12 601 1000 461